Concordium/concordium-node/concordium-node/README.md

-Building a node with any of these features, e.g., `cargo build --release --features=static` produces a mostly statically linked binary `concordium-node`, apart from system libraries and `libunbound` and `libpq` for the unbound library and postgres.
+Building a node with any of these features, e.g., `cargo build --release --features=static` produces a mostly statically linked binary `concordium-node`, apart from system libraries and `libpq` for postgres.

 ### Environment variables